briatte/awesome-network-analysis/README.md

 >
 > Apart from suggesting a particular item on your list, you should also inform your readers why it's on the list and how they will benefit from it.

-Please also add your name to the copyright waiver below.
+Please also add your name to the copyright waiver below, with an optional link to your personal homepage, GitHub profile or social media profile.

 ## License

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, the authors of this list ([François Briatte](http://f.briatte.org/), [Ian McCulloh](https://www.linkedin.com/in/mcculloh)) have waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, the authors of this list ([François Briatte](http://f.briatte.org/), [Ian McCulloh](https://www.linkedin.com/in/mcculloh), [Aditya Khanna](http://home.uchicago.edu/~khanna7)) have waived all copyright and related or neighboring rights to this work.